 What is electronic health records documentation in nursing?

 Electronic health records are mainly used by nurses to get medication reminders, prevent drug interactions, gain immediate access to patient medical history, and documentation of clinical care.
 Nurses need to constantly monitor patients and record assessments, care plans, changes in clinical state, care provided, and pertinent patient information to support the multidisciplinary teams to deliver great care.
 Overall, EHR adoption had a positive effect on the hospital’s nursing staff.

 How has the EHR affected research and quality improvement within nursing?

 When health care providers have access to complete and accurate information, patients receive better medical care.
 Electronic health records (EHRs) are popular for their ability to support research, clinical decision, and diagnoses and in reducing medical errors and improving patient outcomes.
 As for the field of nursing, EHRs provide a treasure trove of data to support comparative effectiveness research and new trial designs that may answer relevant clinical questions as well as improve efficiency and reduce the cost of clinical research.
 Adoption of HER is leading to improvement in all clinical quality measures in healthcare facilities.

 What is the correlation between the nursing process and the electronic health information system?

-Electronic documentation contains flow sheets that help in assembling information about the patient’s needs, improve the patient’s information accuracy, and enhance the quality of patient care, as well aid NPs assessment, nursing diagnosis, planning, implementing, and evaluating.
+Electronic documentation contains flow sheets that help in assembling information about the patient’s needs, improve the patient’s information accuracy, and enhance the quality of patient care, as well as aid NPs assessment, nursing diagnosis, planning, implementation, and evaluation.